nikgraf/automerge-jumpstart/README.md

 Users use OPAQUE to authenticate with the server.
 After Login the server creates a session and stores it as HTTP-Only Cookie.
 The session is used to authenticate the user for authenticated requests and also to connect to the Websocket.

-Currently there is no authorization per repository.
-If a user knows the ID they can read and write data.

 ### Todos

-- use ephemeral messages to indicate activity
 - production setup (websocket and hardcoded localhost for api) and client hardcoded on server (see TODO)
 - password complexity
 - produce video